 Spoken languages are Turkmen (official) and Russian (as an inter-ethnic language)

 Drinking tap water is not safe in Turkmenistan.
 You can get bottled water anywhere throughout the country.

 Generally, Turkmenistan is a safe country to travel to.
 However, you should also expect to be stopped by policemen and law enforcement and asked for documents or questions about your trip.

 Best time to go

 Like the rest of Central Asia, the best time to visit is Spring and Autumn.
-Turkmenistan’s climate is a severely continental cold desert climate, identified by long, hot and dry summers, and humid, mild and dry winters that can turn occasionally cold and damp in the north
+Turkmenistan’s climate is a severely continental cold desert climate, identified by long, hot, and dry summers, and humid, mild, and dry winters that can turn occasionally cold and damp in the north.

-If you want to stay for more than 5 days, certain you have to book a tour which won’t be cheap.
+If you want to stay for more than 5 days, certainly you have to book a tour which won’t be cheap.
 For the transit visa, you should have a ticket to the third country.
 And budget travelers on a transit visa, the choice is limited as well.

-Local Sim card
+Local SIM card